HathorNetwork/hathor-explorer/QA.md

 ### 11. Tools - Push Tx
 1. Try submitting the raw data from an existing transaction and see that it gives an error `Transaction already exists {tx_id}`.
+1. Try submitting the raw data from an existing block and see that it gives an error because the transaction has no inputs.
 1. Generate a signed transaction data on the headless wallet and try sending it through here

 ### 12. Tools - DAG